tmpfs/linkdown/README.md

 where <command> is one of:
     help, info, i, list, ls, validate, v

-linkdown@1.0.10 /home/muji/git/linkdown
+linkdown@1.0.14 /home/muji/git/linkdown
 ```

 ## Manual

 Run `linkdown help` for the program manual, use `linkdown help <cmd>` for individual command man pages.
-You can view quick help on commands and options with `linkdown -h` or `linkdown --help`.
+You can view quick help on commands and options with `-h | --help`.

 ## Guide